pranabdas/retasks/README.md

 # ReTasks

 This app helps you remember and manage your tasks.
-Visit the [webapp here]( https://retasks.netlify.app).
+Try the [webapp here]( https://retasks.netlify.app).

 Dependencies: